Let me tell you a story…

 5. “When I compare myself to other people, something or the other will always be not good enough.
 Maybe I won’t be able to hold a conversation when I’m at a party or they won’t find me interesting enough.”- Ragini Kapoor, Sales Manager

-Insecurities are real and their main cause is that we don’t recognise our self worth.
+Insecurities are real and their main cause is that we don’t recognize our self-worth.
 We let our worth be determined by external factors - people and circumstances.
 I remember the time when in the dread of disconcerted opinions about my education, I started saying that I’m going to take up an MBA but deep in my heart I didn’t want to.
 Thankfully I realised that my passion for art is strong enough to be unshaken by people’s opinions.